timothymcmackin/previews/octez/enable-dark-mode/_sources/introduction/howtoget.rst

 One way to run those Docker images is with `docker-compose <https://docs.docker.com/compose>`_.
-We provide ``docker-compose`` files for all active protocols.
-You can pick one and start with the following command (we'll assume alpha on this guide):
+We provide ``docker-compose`` files for all active protocols in directory :src:`scripts/docker`.
+You can pick one and start with the following command (where ``$PROTO`` is the protocol of your choice):

 ::

     cd scripts/docker
-    export LIQUIDITY_BAKING_VOTE=pass # You can choose between 'on', 'pass' or 'off'. docker-compose -f alpha.yml up
+    export LIQUIDITY_BAKING_VOTE=pass # You can choose between 'on', 'pass' or 'off'. docker-compose -f $PROTO.yml up

-The above command will launch a node, a client, a baker, and an accuser for the Alpha protocol.
+The above command will launch a node, a client, a baker, and an accuser for the given protocol.

 You can open a new shell session and run ``docker ps`` in it, to display all the available containers, e.g.::